Advice for interviews

 Don’t wait for the right question.
 If you have got something important to say, say it!

 Answer honestly.
-If you can’t answer, or don’t want to answer, say so – and then explain why.
+If you can’t answer, or don’t want to answer, say so – and then explain why, for example that it is not your area of expertis or that you simply don’t know.

-Don’t speculate about things for which you are not responsible, things that you don’t know about, or things about which you lack knowledge.
-Be careful when making predictions or guesses.
+Don’t speculate about things for which you are not responsible, facts that you don’t know, or areas of which you lack knowledge.
+Be careful to indicate if you are making predictions or guesses.

 Remember the target group.
-It is the target group or audience of the journalist that is to understand what you say.
+It is the journalist's target group or audience that is to understand what you say.

 Take breaks.
-If you discover that your answer is getting tangled, take a break and ask to answer the question again.
+If you notice that your answer is getting tangled, take a break and ask to answer the question more clearly.

 Facing criticism – show empathy, take responsibility and make it clear what you are going to do to solve the situation.